-What is OSFED?
+What Is OSFED?

-Other specified feeding and eating disorder (OSFED) captures a broad range of eating disorders, allowing healthcare professionals to acknowledge and address individuals who don’t fit neatly into other eating disorder diagnoses such as anorexia or bulimia.
-Previously, this diagnosis was known as an eating disorder not otherwise specified (EDNOS), however that criteria provided less clarity and distinction when diagnosing someone.
+Other specified feeding and eating disorder (OSFED) captures a broad range of eating disorders, allowing healthcare professionals to acknowledge and address individuals who don’t fit neatly into other eating disorder diagnoses, such as anorexia or bulimia.
+Some of the specific reasons why someone may be diagnosed with OSFED versus another eating disorder could be that symptoms may be less frequent, or they are missing certain symptoms.1

-Some of the specific reasons why an individual is diagnosed with OSFED versus another eating disorder is that symptoms may be less frequent, or they are missing certain symptoms.1 OSFED has been reported as the most commonly diagnosed eating disorder.2,3 Additionally, it should be noted that research indicates OSFED is just as severe, enduring, and clinically significant as more strictly defined eating disorders despite the differences in criteria.4,5
+OSFED has been reported as the most commonly diagnosed eating disorder.2,3 Additionally, it should be noted that research indicates OSFED is just as severe, enduring, and clinically significant as more strictly defined eating disorders despite the differences in criteria.4,5

-Symptoms of OSFED
+Types of OSFED include:

 Physical symptoms of OSFED include: